ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 If we feed a MC renderer with such PDF, the result will look like this:

 *[images: "Too dark inner layer problem" Just the inner layer.
 Lambert.
 Reference vs. model.
-3 light settings?]*
+3 lights]*

 As you can see, the result is consistently darker than it should be according to the reference images.
 It's because our PDF is computed incorrectly!
 The reason is that the non-uniform change of directions due to refraction changes the *solid* angular density of directional samples.
 Since the sampling PDF expresses the density of generated samples with respect to the solid angle measure, we need to compensate the original PDF accordingly to get the correct value.